carlescm/ThingWorxConcurrencyExtension/README.md

 ## How It Works

 It publishes standard Java concurrency features in order to be used easily on ThingWorx Server Side Javascript.
 Also, it may try to solve typical concurrency problems like doing an autoincrement counter.

 ## Compatibility

 ThingWorx 7.3 and above.
-It's set to minimum ThingWorx 6.5 and built with ThingWorx 6.5 SDK but I didn't tested with it.
+It's set to minimum ThingWorx 6.5 and built with ThingWorx 6.5 SDK but I didn't tested on it.

 ## Installation